bytesized/bcalc/README.md

 In addition to allowing numbers to be arbitrarily large, bcalc stores non-integers via ratios rather than as floating point binary numbers.
 This means that precision isn't lost when binary floating point representations can't accurately represent a value.
 See [this Wikipedia article](https://en.wikipedia.org/wiki/Binary_number#Fractions) for more information on this problem.

 Note that this approach can't really be used for irrational numbers.
-This isn't a problem for currently implemented features, but planned future features will be able to result in irrational numbers such as the square root of 2.
-The current plan is to use some sort of approximation in the case of irrational numbers.
+Operations that result in irrational numbers such as `sqrt 2` will use the configurable precision values to determine how many digits of precision to calculate.
+See `/help precision` for more details.

 ### Input History